Isomorphism Classes of Generating Sets

-In this section we will describe a forcing iteration which is indexed by a non-linear partial order.
-As we denoted in the introduction, similar iterations appeared in various places in the literature.
-Notably, in the works of Shelah (see, for example, \cite{Shelah2000, Shelah2004}), this type of iteration is modeled as linear iteration with restricted memory --- so in Shelah's language, asking the memory to be transitive is parallel to forcing along a partial order.
-In \cite{Shelah2004}, Shelah discribed a more general mechanism that allows one to deal with certain schemes which might be ill--founded or non-transitive.
+In this section we will describe a forcing iteration which is indexed by a well-founded partial order.
+As we noted in the introduction, similar iterations appeared in various places in the literature.
+Notably, in the works of Shelah (see, for example, \cite{Shelah2000, Shelah2004}), this type of iteration is modeled as linear iteration with \emph{restricted memory} --- so in Shelah's language, asking the memory to be transitive is parallel to forcing along a partial order.
+In \cite{Shelah2004}, Shelah described a more general mechanism that allows one to deal with certain schemes which might be ill--founded or non-transitive.

 We describe the general method with respect to ${<}\kappa$-supports where $\kappa$ is either $\aleph_0$ (so, in this case we are referring to \emph{finite support}) or measurable.
 As the treatment of the basic properties of the forcing in both cases is very similar, we include both of them in this section.